ducthinhh1002/LoRA_KALE_LM_CHEM/README.md

 - `avankumar/Battery_NER_70`
 - `batterydata/paper-abstracts`

+  *Note:* some versions of `batterydata/battery-device-data-qa` only provide a `validation` split.
+The training script will automatically fall back to this split if a `train` split is unavailable.

 The script loads `mradermacher/Llama3-KALE-LM-Chem-8B-GGUF` and applies a LoRA adapter using the [PEFT](https://github.com/huggingface/peft) library.
 Basic training hyperparameters such as batch size, learning rate and LoRA settings can